Cape cobra: Taxonomy

 Naja is a genus in the family Elapidae.
 Linnaeus first described Naja nivea in 1758.
-He originally assigned the binomial name Coluber niveus, but some ten years afterwards Josephus Nicolaus Laurenti described the genus of true cobras under the name Naja.
-In 2007 Wüster et al. partitioned the genus Naja into four separate subgenera on the basis of various factors such as lineage, morphology and diet.
-They placed Naja nivea in the subgenus Uraeus, the African non-spitting cobras: the Cape cobra (N. nivea), the Egyptian cobra (N. haje), the snouted cobra (N. annulifera), Anchieta's cobra (N. anchietae), Arabian cobra (N. arabica) and Senegalese cobra (N. senegalensis).
+He originally assigned the binomial name Coluber niveus, but some 10 years afterwards, Josephus Nicolaus Laurenti described the genus of true cobras under the name Naja.
+In 2007, Wüster et al. partitioned the genus Naja into four separate subgenera on the basis of various factors such as lineage, morphology, and diet.
+They placed Naja nivea in the subgenus Uraeus, the African nonspitting cobras - Cape cobra (N. nivea), Egyptian cobra (N. haje), snouted cobra (N. annulifera), Anchieta's cobra (N. anchietae), Arabian cobra (N. arabica), and Senegalese cobra (N. senegalensis).

 Description

 The Cape cobra is a medium-sized species of cobra.
 Mature specimens are typically about 1.2 to 1.4 m long, but may grow up to 1.6 m in length.
 Males are slightly larger than females.
-The longest specimen on record was a male from Aus, Namibia and measured 1.88 m long.
+The longest specimen on record is a male from Aus, Namibia, measured 1.88 m long.
 Another very large specimen was also a male found in De Hoop Nature Reserve with a total length of 1.86 m.

 Cape cobras vary widely in colouration, from yellow through golden brown to dark brown and even black.
-In addition, individuals show a varying degree of black or pale stippling and blotches, and although colour and marking are geographically related, it is also possible to observe virtually all colour varieties at one location.
-For example, the Kalahari Desert specimens in Botswana and Namibia are usually more consistently yellow than the more southerly populations.
-However, at De Hoop, and other specific locations in the Western Cape, all colour variations have been recorded.
+In addition, individuals show a varying degree of black or pale stippling and blotches, and although colour and marking are geographically related, observing virtually all colour varieties is possible at one location.
+For example, the Kalahari Desert specimens in Botswana and Namibia are usually more consistently yellow than the more southerly populations, but at De Hoop, and other specific locations in the Western Cape, all colour variations have been recorded.
 Juvenile specimens generally have conspicuously dark throats extending down the belly for the width of a dozen or so ventral scales.
-The colour fades during the first year or two of life, but while it lasts it commonly leads laymen to confuse the juvenile Cape cobra with the Rinkhals spitting cobra.
+The colour fades during the first year or two of life, but while it lasts, it commonly leads laymen to confuse the juvenile Cape cobra with the Rinkhals spitting cobra.

 Distribution and habitat

 The Cape cobra is endemic to southern Africa.
 In South Africa, where it most often occurs, the species occurs throughout the Western Cape, Northern Cape, Eastern Cape, Free State, and North West Province.
 It also is found in the southern half of Namibia, southwestern Botswana, and western Lesotho.

 Although the Cape cobra has a smaller geographical range than any other African cobra, it occurs in a variety of different habitats.
-The preferred habitat of the species is fynbos, bushveld, karoo scrubland, arid savanna, the Namib desert and the Kalahari desert.
-It often inhabits rodent burrows, abandoned termite mounds and, in arid regions, rock crevices.
+The preferred habitat of the species is fynbos, bushveld, karoo scrubland, arid savanna, the Namib desert, and the Kalahari desert.
+It often inhabits rodent burrows, abandoned termite mounds, and in arid regions, rock crevices.
 Where it occurs in temperate regions and arid karroid regions, it is often found along rivers and streams entering well-drained, open areas.